rayzhuca/calculator/README.md

 # Calculator
-Calculator is a library for calculating a string into a double in Java.
+Calculator is a library for calculating a string into a double mathematically in Java.

 ## How to use
 ### Calculate a number